mdacach/rsync_rust/README.md

 5. User A uses `delta` to update `basis_file`.

 During the process, we have sent two files throughout the network: `signature` and `delta`.
-As long as `size(signature)` + `size(delta)` is smaller than `size(updated_file)` we have made
+As long as `size(signature)` + `size(delta)` is smaller than `size(updated_file)`, we have made
 improvements regarding network resources.

 **Note** If the networking capabilities between the two users is asymmetric, this may not be an improvement.

 **Note** We have traded computation time for memory.
-While this algorithm sends less resources through the network, it requires both User A and User B to process the files.
+While this algorithm sends fewer resources through the network, it requires both User A and User B to process the files.
-(User A computes a signature and updates a file, User B computes a delta).
+(User A computes a signature and updates a file, and User B computes a delta).

 ## Glossary